sshaw/build-status/README.md

 (setq build-status-circle-ci-token "YOUR-TOKEN")
 ```

-The buffer or one of its descendant directories must contain a `circle.yml` file.
+The buffer's file or one of its descendant directories must contain a `circle.yml` file.

 #### Travis CI